codespaces-io/akurath/Docs/Akurath-U-16.04-NPM.md

-# How to Install and Use Akurath on Ubuntu 16.04
+# How to Install and Use Akurath as a Node Package on Ubuntu 16.04

 ## Introduction